JohanMabille/johanmabille.github.io/source/_posts/2014-10-25-writing-c-plus-plus-wrappers-for-simd-intrinsics-5.markdown

 // ...
 {% endcoderay %}

-Now from the client code, the only file to include is simd.hpp, dans everything will be available.
+Now from the client code, the only file to include is simd.hpp, and everything will be available.

 ### 4.4 Going further